Programming in Finance and Economics I

 - Learn how to write efficient and durable R programs

-After this course, students should be able to use R in courses such as numerical methods as well as for their master thesis.
+After this course, students should be able and confident to use R independently for project work, courses such as numerical methods or for their master thesis.

 Learning Method / Style of Lessons

 The course is organized in seven blocks of four hours.
-It takes part in the first half of the semester, to leave sufficient time for the programming projects.
 Each block introduces a new concept and employs learning-by-doing to move from theory to practice.
 Students start with short online tutorial before each class (flipped classroom).
 The course block itself starts with a presentation of a new concept.
 Next, we study a sample R program that illustrates this concept and try to understand the underlying ideas.
-Students will then solve a few simple programming exercises to be submitted online by the next class.
+Students will then train their skills with programming exercises that are submitted to an online system that provides instant feedback.

 40% individual programming exercises during the course phase